-I like 20-pound braided fishing line for catfish.
+I like a 20-pound braided fishing line for catfish.
 I wouldn't use line rated for anything less than 12 pounds.
 The downside of braided line, other than the price, is that snags are harder to break off to tie on another hook.
 You can also cut your hands without wearing gloves, but with monofilament, the line breaks at the hook with one hard tug.

 Best Way to Catch Catfish With Chicken Liver